Living on Campus

 - Residence Life Calendar

-The online housing application and dining plan selection process will open on Monday, March 16 at 4:00 PM EDT for incoming first-year and transfer students.
+The online housing application and dining plan selection process for incoming first-year and transfer students begins March 15, 2022.

-Beginning March 16, students with an enrollment deposit on file can access the housing application by logging in to My.Butler using their Butler network credentials.
+When the housing application and dining selection process opens, students with an enrollment deposit or waiver on file can access the housing application by logging in to My.Butler using their Butler network credentials.
 In My.Butler, navigate to Self Service.
 Select Student Center and scroll to the bottom to find Personal Information.
 Select Apply for Housing.

 Housing and Roommate Assignments